tinstructor/RIOT/examples/interference/README.md

 2019-10-16 13:04:21,381 # ~~ PKT    -  2 snips, total size:  43 byte
 ```

 The logfiles can then be analyzed with `analyzer.py`.
 The script may be called by providing the name of the logfile to be analyzed and the csv file to which log-derived information must be appended: `$ python3 analyzer.py <name of logfile>.log <name of csv file>.csv`.
 Each change of PHY configuration is indicated in the specified logfile.
-Since, the analyzer script has no clue at which PHY configuration index you where when the logfile was created, it assumes that you cycled through all combinations of the same configurations as specified in the `phy_cfg_sub_ghz[]` array (defined in `examples > interference > interference_constants.h`).
+Since, the analyzer script has no clue at which PHY configuration index you where when the logfile was created, it assumes that you cycled through all combinations of the same configurations as specified in the `phy_cfg_sub_ghz[]` and `phy_cfg_2_4_ghz[]`arrays (defined in `examples > interference > interference_constants.h`).
 This came to be because the legacy interference testing application **did** effectively cycle through all available PHY config combinations by means of pin interrupts triggered by the timing controller (see `examples > timing_control`).
 This resulted in a single logfile containing all necessary information to calculate the PRR for each combination of PHY configurations (of the transmitter/receiver and interferer respectively).

 >**Note:** make sure debugging is enabled in `RIOT > examples > interference > main.c`, otherwise the analyzer script won't work properly.